el-bob-o/FFXIAddons-1/README.md

 # FFXIAddons-1

-FFXI Voidwatch program modified to be more multibox friendly.
+FFXI Voidwatch program by Dabiodobido, modified to be more multibox friendly.